 def with_freshness_sla(max_age_seconds: int = 300):

-"""Enforce a freshness SLA on legacy reads without touching the source system."""
+"""Enforce a freshness SLA on legacy reads without touching the source."""

 def decorator(fetch_fn: Callable) -> Callable: